 This is mostly due to personal experiences; when I started out gyaru I didn’t really have a job nor much pocket money, so I had to do everything I could to be gyaru but spend as little as possible.
 Even now I still tend to only spend on the items I either need or really really like and couldn’t possibly live without!

 Let’s get onto the list, shall we?

-02. eBay – the magical world of cheap stuff
+02. Shop on eBay – the magical world of cheap stuff

 Circle lens can be pretty expensive if you suffer from astigmatism (like me), so I only bought one pair at a time until I came to a point where I simply didn’t wear them anymore.
 It’s possible to do gyaru makeup with lens (as shown in my tutorial here) but if you do want them then I’d suggest getting one pair for dramatic makeup, and one for “natural” makeup.

 Okay this is going to be pretty hard to describe, but basically I came across what is called the Points System about two years ago.
 I can’t remember where I saw it, but it helped me out so much.
 Weightwatchers use a method where each item of food (correct me if I’m wrong) “costs” a particular amount of points.
 This would be the same kind of thing in what I do, but instead of having each food product costing a particular amount of points, clothing/eyelashes/whatever do.